groq/mlagility/docs/benchit_user_guide.md

 **Build** is the process by which the `benchit()` API consumes a [model](#model) and produces ONNX files, Groq executables, and other artifacts needed for benchmarking.

-We refer to this collection of artifacts as the `build directory` and store each build in the MLABench `cache` for later use.
+We refer to this collection of artifacts as the `build directory` and store each build in the MLAgility `cache` for later use.

 We leverage ONNX files because of their broad compatibility with model frameworks (PyTorch, Keras, etc.), software (ONNX Runtime, TensorRT, Groq Compiler, etc.), and devices (CPUs, GPUs, GroqChip processors, etc.).
 You can learn more about ONNX [here](https://onnx.ai/).